slumpbuster/BankingApp/docs/index.md

 ---------

 ## Files
+- **/Standalone** - Standalone React App
   - **/alldata.js** - Contains the React code to show the data stored in Global State
-- **/balance.js** - Contains the React code to show the balance for the logged in user
   - **/bank.png** - Image/Logo of a bank
   - **/context.js** - Contains the main React code to show the various pages as well as the code to standardize the layout
   - **/createaccount.js** - Contains the React code to show the form to Create a new Account
   - **/deposit.js** - Contains the React code to allow the logged in user to deposit into their account
   - **/favicon.ico** - Icon to be used if saved as a Favorite/Bookmark
   - **/home.js** - Contains the React code to show the home/welcome page
   - **/index.html** - Start-up file to be opened by browser
   - **/index.js** - Contains the routing and UserContext Global state
   - **/logic.js** - Contains most of the logi for login and validation
   - **/login.js** - Contains the React code to show the login form
   - **/navbar.js** - Contains the React code to create the navbar with proper routes
   - **/users.json** - Contains the starting data (list of users/accounts)
   - **/styles.css** - Stylesheet file that positions objects, controls text, colors, and layout
   - **/styles.js** - Contains the javascript defined styles
   - **/withdraw.js** - Contains the React code to allow the logged in user to withdraw from their account
+- **/Create-React-App** - React App
+  - **/public/bank.png** - Image/Logo of a bank
+  - **/public/favicon.ico** - Icon to be used if saved as a Favorite/Bookmark
+  - **/public/index.html** - Start-up file to be opened by browser
+  - **/public/users.json** - Contains the starting data (list of users/accounts)
+  - **/src/App.css** - Stylesheet file that positions objects, controls text, colors, and layout
+  - **/src/App.js** - Contains the routing and UserContext Global state
+  - **/src/index.css** - Stylesheet file that positions objects, controls text, colors, and layo
+  - **/src/index.js** - Contains the ReactDom
+  - **/src/alldata.js** - Contains the React code to show the data stored in Global State
+  - **/src/Components/context.js** - Contains the main React code to show the various pages as well as the code to standardize the layout
+  - **/src/Components/createaccount.js** - Contains the React code to show the form to Create a new Account
+  - **/src/Components/deposit.js** - Contains the React code to allow the logged in user to deposit into their account
+  - **/src/Components/home.js** - Contains the React code to show the home/welcome page
+  - **/src/Components/login.js** - Contains the React code to show the login form
+  - **/src/Components/navbar.js** - Contains the React code to create the navbar with proper routes
+  - **/src/Components/withdraw.js** - Contains the React code to allow the logged in user to withdraw from their account
+  - **/src/Middleware/logic.js** - Contains most of the logi for login and validation
+  - **/src/Middleware/styles.js** - Contains the javascript defined styles

 ---------